 Seen in Washoku or Japanese cuisine, Tororo (とろろ) is a food familiar to every Japanese person.

-Tororo is actually the word for grated yam, and the Japanese yams I introduced the other day, Yamaimo (Yamato Imo), Nagaimo, or Jinenjo is often prepared to make Tororo.
+Tororo is the word for grated yam, and the Japanese yams, Yamaimo (Yamato Imo), Nagaimo, or Jinenjo, can be the ingredient.

 Tororo (とろろ: Grated Japanese Yam)

 In general, Tororo is more or less sticky and viscous.
-In the grated yam, a substance called calcium oxalate is contained, which causes itching in the body of some people.
+The grated yam contains a calcium salt of oxalic acid called calcium oxalate, causing itching in the body of some people.

 Tororo Jiru (とろろ汁: Grated Yam Soup)

-Tororo Jiru is made of Tororo grated yam that has been further ground in a mortar and mixed with dashi stock and soy sauce or miso.
+Tororo Jiru consists of grated yam that’s been further ground in a mortar and mixed with dashi stock and soy sauce or miso (fermented soybean seasoning).

 (Reference Page: Wikipedia とろろ )